swcarpentry/training-course/_submissions/round-12/talkpage.md

 -   One thing that confused me about Markdown was that I didn't know you could edit a Markdown file with a plain text editor.
 -   There are some markdown editors which show your formatted text next to your raw file.
     -   [MarkdownPad](http://markdownpad.com/) - (Windows) Wonderful side-by-side editor, with support for multiple flavors of Markdown.
     -   [DayOne](http://dayoneapp.com/) - (Mac/iOS) DayOne is a journal app that supports native Markdown.
 A great way to get some daily practice with Markdown.
+    -   [Mou](http://25.io/mou/) and the Mou-inspired [MacDown](http://macdown.uranusjr.com/) are great markdown editors for Mac.
     -   Many other iOS text editors support Markdown.
 Do you have a favorite?
 -   Here are some suggestions for plain text editors:
     -   [Notepad ++](http://notepad-plus-plus.org/) - (Windows) Great for multiple languages, including R, Python, and SQL.